aurbac/amplify-video-frontend-mediatailor/README.md

 };
 ```

-Update the file amplify/backend/function/updateMedia/custom-policies.json with the following:
+Update the file amplify/backend/function/updateMedia/custom-policies.json with the following, change <bucket_name> with the name of your xml bucket:

 ``` json